yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.md

 > 2. Rename {% icon galaxy-pencil %} output `Combined Object`
 {: .hands_on}

 Now let's look at what we've done!
-Unfortunately, AnnData objects are quite complicated, so the {% icon galaxy-eye %} won't help us too much here.
-Instead, we're going to use a tool to look into our object from now on.
+You can *peek* at the AnnData object in your {% icon galaxy-history %} history.
+You can also inspect the dataset for further details using a tool.

 > <hands-on-title>Inspecting AnnData Objects</hands-on-title>
 >